pwncollege/computing-101/memory/mem-triple-deref/DESCRIPTION.md

    +────────────────────+
 ```

-As you can see, we'll place the first address that you must dereference into rax.
+As you can see, we'll place the first address that you must dereference into rdi.
 Go get the value!